knightjdr/cellmap-scripts/safe/README.md

 analysisFolder = '"$CMSCRIPTS"/safe/analysis';
 ```

 6. Place all annotation matrices in `"$CMSCRIPTS"/safe/analysis/annotationMatrices`.
-Files should be named cc_something.cys, and Matlab will grab the part before the underscore for naming the results folder.
+Files should be named cc_something.txt, and Matlab will grab the part before the underscore for naming the results folder.

 7. Place all networks to test in `"$CMSCRIPTS"/safe/analysis/networkFolder`.
 Networks should be named 0.7_something.cys and Matlab will grab the part before the underscore for naming the results folder.